auperatech/VMSS2.0/docs/README.md

 # VMSS2.0 Documentation

-This documentation is organized to provide users with comprehensive guidance on the VMSS2.0 framework, focusing on AVAC (Aupera Video Analytics Client Web APP), nodes (also known as calculators), packets, and the implementation of custom nodes for supported devices.
+This documentation is organized to provide users with comprehensive guidance on the VMSS2.0 framework, focusing on AVAC (Aupera Video Analytics Client Web APP), nodes (also known as calculators), packets, proto files for available nodes (specifying node options), and the implementation of custom nodes for supported devices.

 ## Directory Structure